-The Kabyle are Berbers located primarily in the coastal mountain regions of northern Algeria.
+The Kabyle are an African Berber tribe located primarily in Morocco, Tunisia, western Libya, and the coastal mountain regions of northern Algeria.
 The Africans call this entire region of North Africa Maghrib.
-"Berber" comes from an Arabic name for the aboriginal people west and south of Egypt.
+During the third century, the Romans named the people of the Maghrib Berber, which means "barbarian."

 The Kabyle live in the rugged, well-watered al-Quabail Mountains.
 These inaccessible peaks have long been a refuge for the Berbers against the Romans, Vandals, Byzantine, and Arabs.

 Emigration is becoming more common among the Berbers, and several million now live in Europe.
 Approximately 49,000 Kabyle have migrated to Belgium, the "crossroads of Europe."
 Belgium's location near England, France, and Germany has provided trade opportunities and prosperity, but it has also brought great conflict in disputes and wars.